remix-run/react-router/.changeset/relative-splat-path.md

 **The Problem**

-The problem is that this concept of ignoring part of a pth breaks a lot of other assumptions in React Router - namely that `"."` always means the current location pathname for that route.
+The problem is that this concept of ignoring part of a path breaks a lot of other assumptions in React Router - namely that `"."` always means the current location pathname for that route.
 When we ignore the splat portion, we start getting invalid paths when using `"."`:

 ```jsx
 // If we are on URL /dashboard/team, and we want to link to /dashboard/team: